A question we've received several times is: "I'm tired all the time, what should I do? I think I'm exhausted."

 5. Nutritious Food

-Real, nutritious food includes vegetables in all colors and forms, sprouts, fruit, berries, nuts, and seeds.
-Try to vary your vegetables so you get different colors on your plate with each meal.
-Green juices are also highly nutritious.
-Since "living" foods are full of nutrients, they provide us with pure energy.
-Unrefined carbohydrates (whole grains, beans, and vegetables) along with good protein and healthy fats like cold-pressed olive oil and Omega 3 are also important.
+Real, nutritious food includes vegetables in all colors and forms, sprouts, fruit, berries, nuts and seeds.
+Feel free to vary the vegetables so you get different colors on your plate with each meal.
+Something that contributes a lot of nutrition is green juices.

 6. Reduce Gluten and Dairy